 Petra: Top 10 Things to do

-Known as the Rose City, the ancient Nabataean city of Petra in Jordan is one of the 7 Wonders of the Modern World.
+We spent two days in Jordan, exploring Petra.
+Known as the Rose City, the ancient Nabataean city of Petra is one of the Seven Wonders of the Modern World.
 It boasts an extraordinary collection of ancient architecture chiselled out of the cliffs, archaeological sites, and breath-taking landscapes.
-It may have remained forgotten to the outside world for centuries, but the spectacular Petra received around a million visitors last year, many of them day trippers from Israel.
 Here is my pick of the top 10 things to do in Petra.

 How to get to Petra